Training Diffusion Policies via Prior-Mapping Co-Evolution

 The learning curves across all six tasks are presented in Figure~\ref{fig:learning-curves}.
-Both \textsc{GoRL(FM)} and \textsc{GoRL(Diff)} consistently demonstrate faster improvement and higher final returns compared to the baselines.
-The performance gap is particularly striking on \texttt{HopperStand}: while standard baselines plateau below 300 on average, \textsc{GoRL} variants continue to learn, achieving normalized returns exceeding \textbf{870}.
-This result highlights a key advantage: while unimodal policies can learn basic balancing, they fail to master the complex, high-reward control strategies unlocked by \textsc{GoRL}'s expressive decoder.
-Similar dominance is observed on \texttt{FishSwim} and \texttt{FingerSpin}, where \textsc{GoRL} establishes a clear lead early in training.
+Across tasks, \textsc{GoRL-FM} and \textsc{GoRL-Diff} achieve higher final returns than the baselines and exhibit more stable learning dynamics.
+The gap is particularly striking on \texttt{HopperStand}: while the baselines plateau below 300 on average, \textsc{GoRL} variants continue to improve and reach episodic returns above \textbf{870}, more than $3\times$ the strongest non-\textsc{GoRL} baseline.
+This highlights the benefit of expressiveness: unimodal policies can learn basic balancing, but they struggle to represent the high-reward strategies captured by \textsc{GoRL}'s decoder.
+On tasks such as \texttt{FishSwim} and \texttt{FingerSpin}, \textsc{GoRL} also often establishes a clear lead earlier in training.

-A critical observation from Figure~\ref{fig:learning-curves} is the instability of FPO.
-We observe that FPO suffers from severe \textbf{performance collapse} in the mid-to-late training stages on several tasks (notably \texttt{WalkerWalk}, \texttt{FingerSpin}, and \texttt{FishSwim}), resulting in extremely high variance.
-We attribute this fragility to the flow-matching surrogate objective, which can become misaligned with the true policy gradient under online distribution shift.
-Furthermore, unlike Gaussian PPO, standard flow matching does not provide a direct handle on policy entropy, making it difficult to maintain sufficient exploration and recover from premature collapse.
-In contrast, \textsc{GoRL} circumvents these issues by confining optimization to a tractable latent space, where \textbf{standard entropy regularization} (inherent to PPO) ensures sustained exploration and stability throughout training.
+\textbf{Instability of direct generative optimization.} Figure~\ref{fig:learning-curves} also shows that FPO can be unstable: on several tasks (notably \texttt{WalkerWalk} and \texttt{FingerSpin}), it exhibits a pronounced drop in performance in mid-to-late training and fails to recover thereafter.
+We attribute this behavior to two factors: first, the flow-matching surrogate objective can become misaligned with the PPO likelihood-ratio update under distribution shift; second, unlike Gaussian PPO, standard flow matching does not provide an explicit entropy regularizer that is easy to control.
+As a result, once the policy collapses, exploration may not recover, and performance can remain low.
+In contrast, \textsc{GoRL} confines optimization to a tractable latent space, where the PPO entropy bonus can be applied directly, helping sustain exploration and stabilize training.
+Numerical results are summarized in Table~\ref{tab:final-performance}.

-Table~\ref{tab:final-performance} summarizes the final returns. \textsc{GoRL(Diff)} and \textsc{GoRL(FM)} each achieve the best performance on three tasks, indicating that the framework is robust to the choice of generative decoder.
-Collectively, these results confirm that decoupling optimization from generation allows the agent to leverage the full expressiveness of generative models without suffering from the instability typically associated with their online training.